-Note that [She09, Theorem IV.12] is stronger than Theorem 1.7 (since Shelah assumes only amalgamation) but we haven't checked Shelah's argument.
+Note that [She09, Theorem IV.7.12] is stronger than Theorem 1.6 (since Shelah assumes only Claim 1.5, WGCH, and amalgamation) but we were unable to verify Shelah's proof.
+Also, the statement contains an error as it contradicts Morley's categoricity theorem.

 This paper is organized as follows.
-In Section 2 we give review some background.
+In Section 2 we review some of the background.
 In Sections 3-4, we introduce the framework with which we will study independence.
 In Sections 5-8, we introduce the definition of a generator for an independence relation and show how to use it to build good frames.
 In Section 9, we use the theory of generators to prove results on the canonicity of coheir and good frames.
 In Section 10, we use generators to give a general definition of superstability (closely related to those implicit in [GVV, Vasa]).
-We use it to build good frames and show it follows from categoricity.
+We derive superstability from categoricity and use it to construct good frames.
 In Section 11, we show how to prove a good frame is ω -successful provided it is induced by coheir.
 In Sections 12-14, we show how to extend such a frame to a global independence relation.
-Finally, in Section 15, we prove some of the main theorems of this paper and conclude.
+In Section 15, some of the main theorems are established.